 The first payment will be a non-refundable £250 deposit.
 This must be made within 30 days of the invoice date to confirm your place on the trip.
 The balance extension trip monies must be paid at least 12 weeks to prior to departure.
 If you cancel up to 12 weeks before departure, monies will be refunded minus the deposit, charges and any third party costs we have incurred or will incur.
 Any cancellation thereafter you will not be entitled to a refund of any monies paid.

 You may choose to Defer your Trip to the following calendar year.
-If you have opted to fundraise then your chosen Charity will allow you to carry-over any monies you have submitted to them and count these monies toward your Fundraising Target for a Trip departing in the calendar year following the one in which your trip was originally due to take place.
+If you have opted to fundraise then your chosen Charity may allow you to carry-over any monies you have submitted to them and count these monies toward your Fundraising Target for a Trip departing in the calendar year following the one in which your trip was originally due to take place.

 Deferrals are subject to a £200 Fee payable to CA and you may Defer at any time from registration up until 8 weeks prior to your departure and we will hold any Registration Fees and/or Extension Balance Payments in credit against your deferred Trip.
 If you Defer to a trip with a lower Registration Fee and/or a lower Fundraising Target you will not be entitled to refund from either CA or the Charity.